xdan/jodit/src/plugins/link/README.md

 # Link plugin

-Adds a link editor to the toolbar. Также может обрабатывать разные типы ссылок: видео, файлы.
+Adds a link editor to the toolbar.
+It can also process different types of links: videos, files.

 ```js
 Jodit.make('#editor', {